Treatment Center Setting

 TREATMENT & ASSESSMENT

-Successful graduates may return at no extra cost should they relapse.
+Successful graduates of the ranch's six-month program may return for relapse-recovery treatment at no extra cost should they require it.

 ACCOMMODATIONS & AMENITIES